 As the winter of 2020 turned to spring, the death toll from Covid-19 seemed insurmountable.
 For funeral directors, it was the darkest and most challenging time we’ve ever faced.
 In an industry built on personal contact and a deep sense of tradition, we could count on neither.
 “The idea of not being able to do … Continue reading Post Pandemic Funeral Service – Can We Find Some Normalcy?

-In this article I wrote for Next Avenue, three seasoned, and respected, NYC funeral directors shared their thoughts and experiences with me.
+A Funeral Home Director's View of the Pandemic In this article I wrote for Next Avenue, three seasoned, and respected, NYC funeral directors shared their thoughts and experiences with me.
 They were hard to hear, and even harder to write about, but such is the reality in these dark days.
 Funeral directors are doing all … Continue reading A Funeral Home Director’s View of the Pandemic

 In 2004, I traveled to Atlanta’s Oakland Cemetery to do research for an article I was working on about the place.
 My trip there was also a pilgrimage of sorts, as the first monument I wanted to see was that of Gone With The Wind author, Margaret Mitchell.
 As a teen, I had read … Continue reading The Gratification of Visiting Graves